 Some of the Waldren family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Waldren family emigrate to North America:

 Waldren Settlers in United States in the 17th Century

 - Henry and Joice Waldren, who settled in Virginia in 1653

 - Alexander Waldren, who arrived in New England in 1676

 Waldren Settlers in United States in the 19th Century